On offer

 Walking Grade: 2

-Drenched in maritime history and boasting a wealth of wide sandy beaches and wildlife-rich tidal marshes, the Norfolk coast has earned its Area of Outstanding Natural Beauty status.
+Drenched in maritime history and boasting a wealth of wide sandy beaches and wildlife-rich tidal marshes, the Norfolk coast has earned its National Landscape status.
 This guided walking holiday takes you along the best of the Norfolk Coast Path National Trail, from Hunstanton to Cromer.
 There are dramatic cliffs to marvel at, medieval ports to explore, and beautiful beaches to cross.
 You’ll also get to spot thriving birdlife where The Wash empties into the North Sea and visit Brancaster - the village where British naval hero, Horatio Nelson grew up.
-And as one of Britain’s most gentle long-distance trails, this wonderful route welcomes walkers of all abilities.

 What you’ll love